 Timestretch calculator Tools for time-stretching your sample loops without altering their pitch.

-Alternatively, you can transpose them without changing their tempo using either semi-tone or note-name values.
+Alternatively, you can transpose them without changing tempo, using either semi-tone or note-name values.

-To increase the beats per minute (bpm) of your sample, you must reduce it's length (time-stretch less than 100%).
+To increase the beats per minute (bpm) of your sample, you must reduce its length (ie, time-stretch below 100%).

-To decrease the bpm, we increase it's length (time-stretch more than 100%).
+To decrease the bpm, we increase its length (ie, time-stretch more than 100%).

 Change the tempo of a sample without changing its pitch by time-stretching it